onfido/onfido-ios-sdk/README.md

 #### Non-Swift apps

-If your app is not Swift based then you must create a new Swift file inside of your project.
+If your app is not Swift based, then you must create a new Swift file inside of your project.
 This file is required to force Xcode to package Swift runtime libraries required for the Onfido iOS SDK to run.

 1. Create a Swift file with the following contents: